dimitarGrigorov/Telerik-Academy-NativeScript-Teamwork/README.md

 Functionality of the application consists of:

 * Listing of most popular cinemas
-* Filtering results, by certain criterias
+* Filtering results by certain criterias
 * 1 to 5 rating system
 * Comment section
 * Multiple sharing options